Clinical ARP models

 - Download the Expression of Interest document (PDF, 120 KB)

 Once the expression of interest has been accepted, the physician group must draft a Clinical ARP application.
-The physician group may also elect to work with Alberta Health staff or other consultants of their choosing to draft the application.
+The physician group may also elect to work with the Alberta Medical Association, or other consultants of their choosing, for assistance in drafting the application.
 For programs that will be delivered within AHS facilities, the physician group must work with AHS to draft the application.

 The application includes detailed information about the goals, program services, patients, service delivery model, practice management, governance, and non-physician professional support of the Clinical ARP.